Isha3007/Todo_App/README.md

-# Todo_App
+# 📝 ToDo App
-A simple and efficient ToDo web application built with Python Flask and SQLAlchemy.
+A simple and efficient ToDo web application built with **Python Flask** and **SQLAlchemy**.
 This app lets users add, update, delete, and mark tasks as completed — perfect for managing your daily tasks with ease.
-# 📝 ToDo App

-A simple yet powerful ToDo web application built using **Python Flask** and **SQLAlchemy**.
-Easily manage your daily tasks with a clean interface and intuitive controls.

 ---